 Want to know how to apply for a Working Holiday Visa in Australia, how much it costs and what you need to do once you’ve arrived?
 I’ve written this handy guide that covers everything you need to know from what to do before you leave to how to set yourself up in a new country.

-PS – Don’t forget to come back next week to learn about how I found my second farm job, what happened there and the best ways to find a job for your Working Holiday Visa in Australia!
+PS – Don’t forget to read part two to learn how I found my second farm job, what happened there and what it’s like to live in a working hostel!

 What about you?
 Have you ever done a Working Holiday Visa in Australia?